Dec 11, 2019

 For the essential oil, you want to make sure it’s a product that is safe for use in your mouth.
 You aren’t going to swallow it, but I still researched to make sure I didn’t just buy the cheapest option, and still got a quality product that was safe to use in my toothpaste, that was also still a good price.
 I use Essential Oil Labs peppermint essential oil here, which is $14.95 for a 4 oz bottle, and lasts a really long time.
 I purchased mine in April 2018, and use it not just for my toothpaste, but in my mouthwash, I’ll get to that product in a bit, it’s now December 2019, and I still have plenty left.
 So overall, it’s a great price!

 Oh, and last but not least, you just need two small glass jars to put your toothpaste into, depending on how many people will be using this toothpaste.
 You can purchase whatever you like for this, but I just bought a 4 pack of 4oz Ball mason food jars at Walmart for $5.32.
-I didn’t purchase them online so I don’t have a link to share with you, I just picked them up in store in the Kitchen area where you find all the canning jars and accessories.
+I didn’t purchase them online so I don’t have a link to share with you, I just picked them up in a store in the kitchen area where you find all the canning jars and accessories.
 What I like about these is the lids are plastic, so they are easier to take off and put back on.
 But if you can’t find these, then just use what you like.
 You can even find small glass jars on Amazon.
-So buyers choice on this one.

 This recipe is for one full batch of toothpaste that I split into two 4 oz jars.
 It doesn’t fill the jars, but they were the cheapest, and easiest option for me at the time, and they work great!